YTread Logo

 review

-Tesla's Model 3 without getting sucked into the company's gravitational vortex?
+the Tesla Model 3 without getting pulled into the company's gravitational vortex?
 I don't know.
 We'll try to forget about flamethrower rockets and Joe Rogan.
-In this video we focus solely on the Model 3 and how it fares as a car.
-First let's set the level.
-The Model 3 is the smallest and cheapest car in Tesla's all-electric lineup.
-It has seats, has a maximum range of 310 miles, and a theoretical starting price of $36,000, including destination charges.
-We will deepen that later.
-Before that, let's talk about the car.
-Point one: It's amazing to drive in every aspect.
-Acceleration is instant, relentless and intoxicating.
+In this video we focus solely on the Model 3 and its performance as a car.
+Let's set the level first.
+The Model 3 is the smallest and most affordable car in Tesla's all-electric lineup.
+It offers seating, has a maximum range of 310 miles and a theoretical starting price of $36,000, including destination charges.
+We will delve into that later.
+Before that let's talk about the car.
+Point one: It's fantastic to drive in every way.

 2019 tesla model 3 review road test

-Need to speed past another Camry?
+The acceleration is instant, relentless and intoxicating.
+Need to pass another Camry?
 Sure thing.
-Want to merge authoritatively with highway traffic?
+Do you want to merge with authority into highway traffic?
 Made.
-Do you want to dazzle your three-year-old with the majesty of electrical torque?
+Want to dazzle your three-year-old with the majesty of electric torque?
 Can do.
-I'm going to do it again.
-As far as auto show tricks go, the Model 3's quiet propulsion intensity is one of the best.
-Press the accelerator and there will be no downshifting or engine related lag. just go.
+I'll do it again.
+As automotive parlor tricks go, the Model 3's quiet propulsive intensity is one of the best.
+Press the accelerator and there will be no downshifts or engine-related lag.
+Just leave.
 Add side Gs and the Model 3 shines even brighter.
-Steering feels stable in a straight line, but off-center it has a sporty quick ratio.
-Small adjustments make big changes in your trajectory.
+The steering feels stable in a straight line, but off-center it has a quick, sporty ratio.
+Small adjustments generate big changes in your trajectory.

 2019 tesla model 3 review road test